data-and-design/data-and-design.github.io/recruiting/phd.md

 I expect students to gain experience as both TAs and RAs during their Ph.D. journey, and actively pursue external funding with my support.
 I believe all of these funding avenues provide valuable experiences for a junior researcher.
 For instance, being a teaching assistant develops valuable skills in public communication, equitable leadership, and invests in our field's future.
 Research assistantships grow your research skills while contributing to the group's broader research trajectory.
 And seeking external funding through fellowships is an important way to develop the communication and visioning skills to make your work legible and exciting to others.

 If you're eligible for the [NSF Graduate Research Fellowship Program (GRFP)](https://www.nsfgrfp.org/), I strongly encourage you to apply.
 Applications are typically due in October—meaning you can apply in the same fall that you're applying to Ph.D. programs—and a fellowship gives you significant freedom in the research you pursue.
 Check the current eligibility requirements on the GRFP website.
 If you join the group, I'll gladly support future applications to GRFP and other fellowships.

-## What kind of applicants am I looking for?

-I'm looking for applicants who are excited to contribute to and shape the shared research trajectory of the group.
-Specifically, I'm seeking students who:

-- are curious about building interdisciplinary skills across engineering, design, social sciences, and the humanities
-- want to help create a welcoming and inclusive research group culture
-- are eager to develop as leaders in our group, the department, and our wider research communities

-I'm committed to building a group where people can bring diverse lived experiences, interests, and disciplinary perspectives into conversation together.
-In return, you'll join a collaborative community focused on mutual growth, where I'll work with you to develop your vision as an independent researcher.

-**What I'm looking for in your application:** I want to understand your research interests and goals for the PhD, how you see your interests connecting to the lab's work, and what you hope to accomplish.
-I want to know what motivates you, what activates your curiosity, and what path has led you here—why is pursuing a PhD the right next step for you?
-I encourage you to explore our projects and papers to get a sense of what we do and how you might contribute.

-As you think about working with me, I also encourage you to consider other [faculty in Information Science](https://www.colorado.edu/cmci/people/information-science) who you might have common interests with, who might be potential future mentors, collaborators, or committee members.

 ## What is my perspective on advising?